ErpNetDocs/tech/advanced/document-flow/deterministic-generations.md

 # Deterministic generations

 Not all generations support generating and adjusting (patching) a transitional document.

-Since the adjustment (patch) procedure supports matching the lines primarily by **line No.**, the generation should guarantee to always generate the same line numbers, given the same starting document.
+Since the adjustment (patch) procedure supports matching the lines primarily by _Line No._ the generation should guarantee to always generate the same line numbers, given the same starting document.

-In other words, if we execute the generation several times for the same document, the same resulting line numbers will be generated.
-This can be guaranteed if the generation generates the sub-document(s) using data only from the source (parent) document and **does not** look outside it.
+In other words, if you execute a generation several times for the same document, the same line numbers will be generated.
+This can be guaranteed if the generation creates the sub-document(s) using data only from the source (parent) document and **does not** look outside of it.

-Common external data, that can make a generation **non-deterministic** include:
+Common external data that can make a generation **non-deterministic** includes:

 - Using date or time
 - Using available quantities
 - Using data from the definitions of related objects

-Actually, generations sometimes use outside data and are still considered **deterministic**.
+Generations sometimes use outside data and are still considered **deterministic**.
-The main driving factor is whether the outside data influences the resulting line numbers.
+The main driving factor is whether this outside data influences the resulting line numbers.
-If the generation uses outside data, but still maintains generating the same line numbers, it is still considered deterministic for the purposes of document generation.
+If a generation uses outside data, but still generates the same line numbers, it's considered **deterministic** for the purposes of document generation.

-Most commonly, deterministic generations simply:

-1. Generate exactly one line for each parent line.
-2. Use the line number from the parent line to set the line number of the generated line (e.g. they do not use auto-numbering).
+Most often, deterministic generations generate exactly **one** line for each parent line.
+They use the line number from the parent line to set the line number of the generated line (without auto-numbering).

 For example, let's have the following sales order:

-sales order line 10: Product1 Qty=15
+- sales order line 10: Product1 Qty=15

-sales order line 20: Product2 Qty=25
+- sales order line 20: Product2 Qty=25

-Let's have two generations, that use this input to create a store order:
+and two generations that use this input to create a store order:

 1. **Generation A**
-   Generates the store order using strictly the data from the sales order and generates: store order line **10**: Product1 Qty=15 store order line **20**: Product2 Qty=25
+   generates the store order using strictly the data from the sales order and generates:

+     - store order line **10**: Product1 Qty=15
+     - store order line **20**: Product2 Qty=25

 Generation A is **deterministic** and can support adjusting transitional documents.

 2. **Generation B**

-   The generation uses the current available quantities to split the lines of the sales order, based on the availability of the different lots.
-This generation creates:
+   uses the current available quantities to split the lines of the sales order, based on the availability of the different lots.
+It generates:

-  store order line **10**: Product1 Lot11 Qty=8
+     - store order line **10**: Product1 Lot11 Qty=8
-   store order line **20**: Product1 Lot12 Qty=7
+     - store order line **20**: Product1 Lot12 Qty=7
-   store order line **30**: Product2 Lot21 Qty=25
+     - store order line **30**: Product2 Lot21 Qty=25

-   Generation B obviously cannot be used to adjust (patch) the generated document, because the line numbers of the generated document will vary, based on the current availability.
+Generation B **cannot** be used to adjust (patch) the generated document.

+The line numbers of the generated document will vary, based on the current availability.

-   Generation B is **non-deterministic**
+Therefore, Generation B is **non-deterministic**

 ## Adjustment procedure

-When a transitional document is generated, if later the document needs to be adjusted (to be in-line with its parent), an *adjustment document* is created.
+When a transitional document is generated, if it later needs to be adjusted (to be in-line with its parent), an **adjustment document** is created.
-The adjustment document is a document, which contains **changes**.
-It is a peer document in the document tree and is usually hidden.
+It's a peer document that contains **changes**, and is usually hidden in the document tree.

-The adjustment document is used to adjust (patch) the main document.
+Adjustment documents are used to **adjust** (patch) main documents.
 The adjustment is executed upon setting the adjustment document status.
-After the adjustment, the main document is updated to reflect the changes brought by the adjustment document.
+Then, the main document is updated to reflect the changes brought by the adjustment document.

 ## Generating adjustment documents

-When a generation, which supports adjusting transitional documents, is executed, it checks the sub-documents.
-If it founds documents, that can be adjusted (patched), it automatically generates changes-only document(s).
-The generations usually determine the changes in the following way:
+When a generation supporting adjustment of transitional documents is executed, it **checks** the sub-documents.

+If it founds documents that can be adjusted (patched), it automatically generates **changes-only** document(s).

+Generations usually determine the changes in the following way:

-1. If quantity, amount or other **scalar** attribute is updated, a changes line is generated, containing the numeric difference between the scalars.
+- If a quantity, amount or other scalar attribute is updated, a 'changes' line is generated, containing the numeric difference between the scalars.

-2. If notes, dates or other **non-scalar** attribute is updated, a changes line is generated, containing the new values for the non-scalars.
+- If notes, dates or other non-scalar attributes are updated, a 'changes' line is generated, containing the new values for the non-scalars.

-3. Rule 1 and 2 can be combined.
-E.g. a changes line can combine both scalar and non-scalar changes.
-The main difference is, that scalars are updated with difference value, while non-scalars are updated with last value.
+- Rule 1 and 2 can be combined.
+A 'changes' line can include **both** scalar and non-scalar changes.
+However, scalars are updated with 'difference' value, while non-scalars are updated with 'last' value.